mstubbemann/LG4AV/README.md

-# Author Verification
+# LG4AV: Combining Language Models and Graph Neural Networks for Author Verification

-This repository contains code to run [LG4AV](https://arxiv.org/abs/2109.01479).
+This repository contains code to run LG4AV.
+This is the code of the version which was accepted to the *Symposium on Intelligent Data Analysis 2022*.

+For the version which is availablle at [arXiv](https://arxiv.org/abs/2109.01479), checkout the branch ```arxiv```.

 ## Setup
 To run the experiments in this repository, you need Python3.7.